Warabrook

 Warabrook shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally with university qualification rates of 27.6% among residents aged 15+, surpassing the Rest of NSW average of 21.3%.
+The area's educational profile is notable regionally, with university qualification rates of 27.6% among residents aged 15+, exceeding the Rest of NSW average of 21.3%.
 Bachelor degrees are most prevalent at 18.1%, followed by postgraduate qualifications (7.8%) and graduate diplomas (1.7%).
-Vocational credentials are also prominent, with 32.7% of residents aged 15+ holding such qualifications – advanced diplomas at 11.1% and certificates at 21.6%.
+Vocational credentials are also prominent, with 32.7% of residents aged 15+ holding such qualifications – advanced diplomas comprise 11.1% and certificates make up 21.6%.

 Educational participation is high, with 25.5% of residents currently enrolled in formal education.
 This includes 7.4% in tertiary education, 6.8% in primary education, and 6.4% pursuing secondary education.